korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 }
 ```

-Now, let's just make a rule that health should never go over 100.
+Now, let's make a rule that health should never go over 100.
 If health is greater than 100, we'll just set it back to be 100,
 and print that the player was completely restored.